-Detention is held on Tuesday mornings from 7:00-7:30am and on Thursdays from 2:40-3:10pm.
+Detention is held on Tuesday mornings from 7:00-7:30 am and on Thursdays from 2:40-3:10pm.
 The dress code of the day is in effect for detention.
 Being late or failing to attend results in an additional detention.
 Students may be given tasks to perform around the school campus that are service oriented.
-Failure to meet this responsibility by the date given will result in a meeting with the Principal and/or Head of School resulting in additional disciplinary actions.
+Failure to serve the detention on the date given will result in an additional detention.
 Parents are asked to sign the detention slip whether they agree with the detention or not.